PonVo02/PonVo02/README.md

-## Data Analyst
+# 📊 Data Analyst Fresher Portfolio
-A Fresher Data Analyst
+A collection of SQL and data analysis projects showcasing my journey as a Data Analyst Fresher.

 **PonVo02 - ponvo144@gmail.com**